rdemko2332/blastSimilarity/README.md

 - **databaseDir** (*String*) The path to the directory containing the database files.
 There can be other files in this directory, but any file beginning with the databaseBaseName will be brought into the process.
 - **databaseBaseName** (*String*) The rootname for you database files.
 For example, "newdb.fasta" would be used for the files in blastSimilarity/data/database.
 - **databaseFasta** (*String*) The location of the fasta file that you would like to use to create your database.
 Needed if preConfiguredDatabase is false.
+- **databaseType** (*String*) The type of database you are using.
+Either "prot" or "nucl".
+Only needed if preConfiguredDatabase is false.
 - **dataFile** (*String*) How you would like the main output file to be named.
 - **logFile** (*String*) How you would like the log file to be named.
 - **outputDir** (*String*) Directory where you would like the output fiels to be stored.